Citrus-herb roasted turkey, perfectly tender and juicy… it is guaranteed if you follow this simple recipe method.

 Add the herbs to the softened butter, and stir them to combine.
 There!
 Compound butter.

 Rinse the turkey and pat it dry.
-Check the chest and neck cavities for a giblet bag.
-If you don’t know what giblets are, I’m not going to be the one to tell you.
-Suffice it to say that the giblets make delicious gravy and stock.
-And if you cook ‘em up and give ‘em to the nearest hound dog, you’ll have a best friend for life.
+Check the chest and neck cavities for the bag of giblets.
+The giblets make delicious gravy and stock.
+And if you cook ’em up and give ’em to the nearest hound dog, you’ll have a best friend for life.

 Stuff 3 of the orange quarters and the herb bouquet into the chest cavity.
-Call them aromatics.
+Call them aromatics, if you’re feeling fancy.
 Doesn’t that sound lovely?
-You aren’t going to eat them, but they will steam and infuse the bird will all sorts of flavor during the roasting process.
+You aren’t going to eat them, but they will steam and infuse the bird with all sorts of flavor during the roasting process.

 Stuff the 4th orange quarter into the neck cavity.
 Fold all of that extra skin over the orange to seal it in.
-Then try not to creeped out by of all that extra skin.
-Now get out the secret ingredient:
+Then try not to be creeped out by of all that extra skin.
+Now get out the secret ingredient: Turkey sized oven bags.

-Oven bags are the secret to a moist, delicious turkey each, and every time.
+Oven bags are the secret to a moist, delicious roasted turkey each and every time.
 No basting required!
 Gives you more time to dream about pie.
-And who doesn’t want more time to dream about pie?
+And who doesn’t want more time for dreaming about pie?

-Put the stuffed turkey in the bag.
+Put the stuffed turkey into the bag.
 Lift up the skin over the breasts.
 See that membrane holding the skin to the breast?
 That membrane needs to be broken apart to form a pocket.
 I usually just rub my fingers between the skin and meat, and massage around to break up the membrane.
-You can get it started with a paring knife, if you like.
+You can get it started with a paring knife if you like.

 See that pocket?
 That’s going to be a big ol’ pocket of flavor.
 Truly.

 Scoop up about a third of the compound butter, and plop it into the flavor pocket.